danielabar/meblog/src/markdown/emergency-fund-fine-print.md

 description: "Watch out for the fine print when accepting a bank offer for a promotional interest rate."
 date: "2020-12-18"
 category: "personal finance"
+related:
+  - "Saving on monthly expenses - A Cautionary Tale"
+  - "Hack Your RRSP Tax Refund"
+  - "Off with the Digital Distractions!"
 ---

 Taking a break from programming topics to blog about personal finance today.
 Wanted to share an experience I had recently with one of the banks in Canada that left me feeling deceived, even though strictly speaking, they did nothing wrong.